yukijina/exceptional-realty2/README.md

 "Exceptional Realty Group"

-This is an example site for the intro to Front-Ent Web Development course at the Flatiron School.
+This is an example site for the intro to Front-End Web Development course at the Flatiron School.